nitishkumarprajapati/123/README.md

 # 123
-this is a demo repository.
+this is a demo repository.this is creates for learning github and git command.